ShaunSpinelli/Paper-Trading/README.md

 ## Technologies

-Vanilla js for now but will probably be incorporating **React** at some point.
+Pure js for now but will probably be incorporating **React** at some point or I might just keep in vanilla for the challenge.